bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

+Neko.
+A self hosted virtual browser that runs in docker and uses WebRTC: https://github.com/m1k1o/neko

 Look4Sat.
 Satellite tracker and pass predictor for Android, inspired by Gpredict: https://github.com/rt-bishop/Look4Sat

 TuiTube.
 TUI to download videos from YouTube, X, Twitch, Instagram, Bilibili and more using yt-dlp CLI: https://github.com/remorses/tuitube